jflanigan/jamr/docs/Hand_Alignments.md

 The format is the same as described in [docs/Alignment Format](Alignment_Format.md), except there are also coreference alignments that are marked with a *.
 For example `*15-16|0.0` is a coreference alignment.
-These coreference alignments are ignored when calculating F1 since JAMR doesn't use them.
+(These coreference alignments are ignored when calculating F1 since JAMR doesn't use them.)

-To test the performance of the automatic aligner do:

-    . scripts/config.sh
-    scripts/ALIGN.sh < data/hand_alignments/LDC2013E117/hand_align.txt > align.txt
-    ./run EvalSpans < align.txt

-The output should be:

-    Number of AMR: 200
-    Precision = 0.9158829676071055
-    Recall = 0.8880445795339412
-    F1 = 0.9017489711934157